Toypurina: Legacy

-Following the Spanish authorities’ arrest of twenty-one Gabrieliños on the night of the rebellion, four of the Indians identified by guards as revolt leaders were interrogated in early January 1786.
+Following the Spanish authorities’ arrest of twenty-one Gabrieliños on the night of the rebellion, four of the participants identified by guards as revolt leaders were interrogated in early January 1786.
 Thomas Workman Temple II, a genealogist and descendant of some of the first Spanish residents at the mission in Alta California, was the first scholar to study testimony from the interrogation.
 He published an article about Toypurina, “Toypurina the Witch and the Indian Uprising at San Gabriel” (1958).
 Although scholars believe Temple may have exaggerated certain events, his account is believed to be one of the most complete about this rebellion.
 It has been cited as a major reference in subsequent articles and books.

 Toypurina has become a symbol to Californians and other Americans of Gabrieliño resistance to the missions.
 She is a central figure among California Native women who protested against Spanish colonialism.

 She lived within a matriarchal power structure in which women were at the center of a tribe's ritual and spiritual life.
 After Toypurina's death, Native American women formed a religious-political movement that awarded power and influence to female deities and entrusted women with maintaining the health and well-being of their communities.
 As William Bauer writes in Toypurina, she “emerges from the historical record as a woman who not only confronted Spanish expansion in southern California but also charted a path for her survival and the endurance of her people.”

 Well-known accounts of Toypurina's rebellion often depict her as a treacherous witch or seductive sorceress, including Temple's article, regarded as one of the most influential for subsequent writings on the Native woman.
 Toypurina's resistance against the colonial authorities through medicine and dialogue was consistent with the women's “other means of creating counter-histories,” such as through “oral and visual traditions”.
 These are how subjected women under the Spanish missions succeeded in remaining within the collective memories and resist throughout generations.
 In “Engendering the History of Alta California, 1769-1848,” Antonia Castañeda suggests that “women themselves used witchcraft as a means of subverting the socio-sexual order sanctioned by religion and enshrined in the colonial honor code."
 She said that using “sexualized magic to control men and subvert the male order by symbolically using their own bodies” was their way of re-asserting their power physically, in face of the overbearing colonial rule.